Samsung Heavy to absorb Samsung Engineering for $2.5 billion

 Lee Kun-hee, the 72-year-old patriarch of the group's controlling family, has been in hospital since suffering a heart attack, adding urgency to the family's plans to keep its grip on a sprawling empire it controls through a complex series of interlocking shareholdings.

-Under terms announced Monday, Samsung Heavy Industries Co Ltd (010140.KS), the world's second-largest shipbuilder with a market capitalization of about $6.6 billion, will issue around 94 million new shares to Samsung Engineering Co Ltd (028050.KS) shareholders at 26,972 won per share, valuing the deal at around 2.5 trillion won ($2.47 billion).
+Under terms announced Monday, Samsung Heavy Industries Co Ltd, the world's second-largest shipbuilder with a market capitalisation of about $6.6 billion, will issue around 94 million new shares to Samsung Engineering Co Ltd shareholders at 26,972 won per share, valuing the deal at around 2.5 trillion won ($2.47 billion).
 Samsung Heavy shares closed at 27,250 won on Friday.

 Shares in Samsung Engineering, valued at about $2.8 billion, closed up 12.5 percent while Samsung Heavy shares rose more than 6 percent on Monday, as investors appeared to bet that the merger would create efficiencies for both over the longer-term.